levibostian/ExpressjsBlanky/README.md

 # ExpressjsBlanky

-Nodejs API boilerplate project I use for all the rest API apps that I build.
-Clone the repo, edit some configurations, and get off to building your next awesome app!
+Clone the repo, edit some configurations, and get off to building your next awesome Nodejs!

-This project is _very_ opinionated.
-It is not designed with the best practices, common libraries, and design patterns for _the general public_.
-It's designed for the apps that [I](https://github.com/levibostian/) build.
+This project is _very_ opinionated because, well, it's designed for the apps that [I](https://github.com/levibostian/) build.

 iOS developer?
 I have [a boilerplate project for you!](https://github.com/levibostian/iosblanky) Android developer?
 I have [a boilerplate project for you!](https://github.com/levibostian/androidblanky)